University of Chicago Press: Journals Division

 The Journals Division of the University of Chicago Press publishes and distributes influential scholarly publications on behalf of learned and professional societies and associations, foundations, museums, and other not-for-profit organizations.
-As of 2016 it publishes 81 titles in a wide range of academic disciplines including the biological and medical sciences, education, the humanities, the physical sciences, and the social sciences.
+As of 2016, it publishes 81 titles in a wide range of academic disciplines including the biological and medical sciences, education, the humanities, the physical sciences, and the social sciences.
 All are peer-reviewed journals of original scholarship, with readerships that include scholars, scientists, and medical practitioners as well as interested, educated laypeople.
-Since 1974 the Press has published the prestigious humanities journal Critical Inquiry.
+Since 1974, the press has published the prestigious humanities journal Critical Inquiry.
 The Journals Division has been a pioneer in making scholarly and scientific journals available in electronic form in conjunction with their print editions.
-Electronic publishing efforts were launched in 1995; by 2004 all the journals published by the University of Chicago Press were available online.
+Electronic publishing efforts were launched in 1995; by 2004, all the journals published by the University of Chicago Press were available online.
 In 2013, all new journal issues were also made available to subscribers in e-book format.

 Chicago Distribution Center

 The Distribution Services Division provides the University of Chicago Press's customer service, warehousing, and related services.
 The Chicago Distribution Center (CDC) began providing distribution services in 1991, when the University of Tennessee Press became its first client.
-Currently the CDC serves nearly 100 publishers including Northwestern University Press, Stanford University Press, Temple University Press, University of Iowa Press, University of Minnesota Press, and many others.
+The CDC serves nearly 100 publishers including Northwestern University Press, Stanford University Press, Temple University Press, University of Iowa Press, University of Minnesota Press, and many others.
 Since 2001, with development funding from the Mellon Foundation, the Chicago Digital Distribution Center (CDDC) has been offering digital printing services and the BiblioVault digital repository services to book publishers.
 In 2009, the CDC enabled the sales of electronic books directly to individuals and provided digital delivery services for the University of Michigan Press among others.
 The Chicago Distribution Center has also partnered with an additional 15 presses, including the University of Missouri Press, West Virginia University Press, and publications of the Getty Foundation.